Oct 16, 2020

-As the hemp industry matures, some business are starting to rely on blockchain technology to assure customers that the products they’re buying contain what’s advertised and information on where they originated.
+As the hemp industry matures, some businesses are starting to rely on blockchain technology to assure customers that the products they’re buying contain what’s advertised and information on where they originated.

 Track-and-trace systems are nothing new in states with medical or recreational marijuana that are required by law to demonstrate a products’ journey from seed to sale.

 Hemp businesses don’t have the same legal requirements, but they see blockchain as a way to help address a lack of trust from consumers.